Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Dirac-harmonic maps with curvature term from complete manifolds

 \subsection{A Liouville Theorem for stationary solutions}

 It is well known that a stationary harmonic map \(\mathbb{R}^q\to N\) with finite Dirichlet energy is a constant map \cite{MR539148}, Section 5.
 This result was generalized to stationary Dirac-harmonic maps and here we generalize it to stationary Dirac-harmonic maps with curvature term by adding a curvature assumption.
-A similar result for smooth Dirac-harmonic maps with curvature term was already obtained in \cite{MR2370260}, Theorem 1.2.